Cleveland St to require coronavirus vaccinations despite law

 “We continue to believe that immunization is the best way to promote the health of our community,” said Kenyon spokesperson Janet Marsden.

-The measure was a last-minute GOP addition to a bill aimed at minimizing disruptions for children of military families moving into or out of school districts as a result of their parents' deployments.
+The Ohio prohibition was a last-minute GOP addition to a bill aimed at minimizing disruptions for children of military families moving into or out of school districts as a result of their parents' deployments.

 House Republicans are also pushing another bill that would prohibit employers, either public or private, from requiring employees to receive vaccinations.
 The measure before the GOP-controlled House Health Committee has attracted multiple opponents of COVID-19 vaccines but does not mention the coronavirus.
 Instead, it addresses mandatory requirements for all vaccines, such as for the flu.